sarthakkhanduja/wc-cmd-tool/README.md

 # Custom Word Count Tool (ccwc)

 ## Overview
+This is Coding Challenge #1 by John Crickett.
 The goal of this project is to create a Python-based command-line tool that replicates the functionality of the Unix `wc` (word count) command.
 This tool allows users to count the number of bytes, lines, words, and characters in a given file or from standard input.

 ## Initial Approach